rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 They conceive trouble and give birth to evil, and their womb prepares deceit. ^1535

-Then Job answered and said : ^1601
+Then Job answered and said: ^1601

 I have heard many such things; miserable comforters are you all. ^1602